 Best Practices for Employees as Brand Ambassadors

-The key is to create experiences they want to talk about.
-Depending on your company’s social media policies, you may want to create a best practices document to discuss how to share company moments.
+The key is to create experiences your employees want to talk about.
+Review your company’s social media policies.
+Create a best practices document to discuss how to share company moments while allowing room for individual creativity across platforms.

 - List shareable events and moments.